EMG-MU/WAPPAC_docs/docs/model_control/numerical_implementation.md

 - The control force $F_{pto}(t)$ is implemented using a **zero-order hold (ZOH)**.
    - The controller is updated at the beginning of every simulation time-step (every $\Delta t$ s of simulation time).
-   - Practically, this means your controller function `my_controller` is called once per time-step.
+   - Practically, this means your controller function `my_controller` is called once per time-step of $\Delta t$ duration.
    - During the intermediate RK4 sub-steps, the control force is held constant.

 ---